Iurii-Dziuban/kotlin-examples/README.md

 # Logging
 Standard output is used

+# Coverage
+Coveralls and Cobertura are not good with generated code, so Delegates example with `ObservableValue` and `VarArgExample` were excluded from coverage.

 # Kotlin features
 - `TopLevelFunction` function as first class citizen
 - `ExtSimpleService` example of adding functionality (method) into existing class (problems can occur with separate compilation)